Home | Research Team | Prospective Students | Mentoring Style | Miscellany

 Teaching

-I plan to ask PhD students to serve as a GSI for 1-2 terms over the course of their program.
+I plan to ask PhD students to serve as a GSI for at least 1-2 terms over the course of their program.
 This is a valuable experience, particularly for those who have academic ambitions, and also helps the team (and me!).

 Working hours and vacation